tanmayaeron/RISC-V_Simulator/README.txt

     * glob: for file management
     * regex: for making the cleaned file by splitting the RISC-V instructions and removing comments
     * random: for generating random number in Random Replacement Policy
+    * argparse: for taking arguments from the user
 # Front-end - Python3
     * PyQT5: for the Graphic User Interface.
     * qdarkstyle: for dark theme